TheOdinProject/curriculum/new_org/web_development_101/project_installations.md

 ### Git

-Git, the version-control system we've been talking about, is another tool that requires a brief install.
+Git, the version-control system you've read about, is another tool that requires a brief install.
 You'll also be asked to create your Github account, which is very important because it'll host your portfolio.
+When people visit your repo on Github (if it's public), they see all the source code files you've uploaded.

 ### Heroku

 Heroku is the cloud hosting service which we'll be using to take our web applications "live".
-On the surface, it acts sort of similarly to Github because you will be pushing your code to Heroku in an almost identical way, but it's performing a very different function.
-Where Github keeps repositories of your code, Heroku actually runs that code on a server for you so your application can be visited by users.
-You'll want to make sure you've got a couple of helpful tools installed to make your life easier.
+In some ways it acts sort of like Github because you will be pushing your code to Heroku in an almost identical way, but it's performing a very different function.
+Where Github keeps repositories of your source code, Heroku actually runs that code on a server for you so your application can be visited by users.
+Heroku requires a couple of helpful tools to be installed to make your life easier during the deployment process.

 ### HTML, CSS and Javascript